 Is your child failing to launch?

 Have you ever fought with your older teenager or young adult over doing an “adult” task?
-You know the task is necessary, but you can't figure out why they “forget”, avoid or refuse to do it.
-This is so common, it is usually referred to as failing to launch.
+They know the task is necessary, but you can't figure out why they “forget”, avoid or refuse to do it.
+If so, it may be that they are struggling to launch.

 What causes a child to fail to launch?